SoftwareQuTech/SimulaQron/docs/index.rst

 However, any other quantum simulator with a python interface can easily be used as a local backend.
 The main challenge of SimulaQron is to allow the simulation of virtual qubits at different network nodes: since these may be entangled they cannot be simulated on one network node, which is solved by a transparent distributed simulation on top of in principle any local simulation engine.

-We also have a  `paper <http://iopscience.iop.org/article/10.1088/2058-9565/aad56e>`_ that describe the design of SimulaQron.
+We also have a  `paper <http://iopscience.iop.org/article/10.1088/2058-9565/aad56e>`_ that describe the design of SimulaQron, which is also freely available on `arxiv <https://arxiv.org/abs/1712.08032>`_.

 The documentation below assumes familiarity with classical network programming concepts, Python, Twisted, as well as an elementary understanding of quantum information.
 More information on a competition at `Our website <http://www.simulaqron.org/>`_